 The school offers a variety of events to expand parents' knowledge of Waldorf education and the teachings and philosophy of Rudolf Steiner.
 Look out for these opportunities in The Waldorf Weekly.
 Information about the Waldorf philosophy and program are included in the Class Meetings.
 Visit our weekly.
-Information about the Waldorf philosophy and program are included in the Class Meetings.
-Visit our <a href="weekly-weekly
+Visit our weekly to find out more about our school and Waldorf education generally.
+There is a Parent Library located in the lobby of the Children's Garden.
+Faculty members are happy to recommend an appropriate book.